 A wire transfer is an online transmission of funds from a bank account to a vendor or supplier bank account.
-ACA's CFO is authorized to issue wire transfers in lieu of manual checks or ACH transaction when access to funds is needed immediately.
+The ACA's CFO is authorized to issue wire transfers in lieu of manual checks or ACH transaction when access to funds is needed immediately or is otherwise in the best interest of the ACA.

-Any representative that requires a wire transfer must complete and sign a Wire Transfer Form and attach the appropriate back-up documentation related to the transaction, such as an invoice or contract (including necessary approvals for payment).
+Any request for a wire transfer must include the appropriate back-up documentation related to the transaction, such as an invoice or contract (including necessary approvals for payment).
 The CFO will verify the data and get the necessary signatures from the Chief Operating Officer and/or CEO based on the delegation of authority.
-Once the wire transfer has been approved, the CFO wires ACA funds to the receiving bank account.
-Recurring transactions can be setup by Accounting, if it is deemed necessary.
+Once the wire transfer has been approved, the CFO wires the ACA funds to the receiving bank account.
+Recurring transactions can be set-up by Accounting, if it is deemed necessary.

-The purpose of this policy is to establish guidance for investing the excess cash of Arizona Commerce Authority ("ACA") in a clear and consistent manner.
+The purpose of this policy is to establish guidance for investing the excess cash of the Arizona Commerce Authority (the "ACA") in a clear and consistent manner.